MincYu/MincYu.github.io/_pages/about.md

 <!-- ## About me -->

-I am an Assistant Professor in [School of Data Science](https://sds.cuhk.edu.cn/en), [The Chinese University of Hong Kong, Shenzhen](https://www.cuhk.edu.cn/en).
-Prior to that, I received my PhD degree in the [Department of Computer Science and Engineering](https://www.cse.ust.hk) at [Hong Kong University of Science and Technology](http://www.ust.hk), advised by Prof. [Wei Wang](http://www.cse.ust.hk/~weiwa/).
+I am an Assistant Professor in [School of Data Science, The Chinese University of Hong Kong, Shenzhen](https://sds.cuhk.edu.cn/en).
+Prior to that, I received my PhD degree from [Hong Kong University of Science and Technology](http://www.ust.hk), where I was advised by Prof. [Wei Wang](http://www.cse.ust.hk/~weiwa/).
 I obtained my B.Eng. degree in Software Engineering from [Nanjing University](https://www.nju.edu.cn).

 ### Research Interests

 My research interests cover the broad area of cloud computing and distributed systems, with a special focus on serverless computing, big data and machine learning systems.
-Some of our recent research projects include:
+Our current research projects include:
 <!-- I am particularly interested in identifying fundamental system challenges in these areas and investigating system solutions that are efficient and easy to use.  -->

 - **Scalable ML and LLM inference systems**